yang-ling/myshop/README.md

 Or you can just view it by your favorite json viewer.

+If you have run this project, you can view its API doc site: http://localhost:8080/doc.html

 ## TODOs

 Global exception handling.
 Currently I just throw runtime exception.
 It's not good.
 I could use `ExceptionHandler` and `ControllerAdvice` to achieve global exception handling if I have more time.